Asheshp23/AI-systems-and-how-they-can-benefit-your-work/Adaptability.md

 - Building trust through honesty

 ## Conclusion
-As an iOS developer navigating the ever-changing tech landscape, here are some practical ways to apply these change management insights:
+### As an iOS developer navigating the ever-changing tech landscape, here are some practical ways to apply these change management insights:
-I'll enhance the previous advice by weaving mindfulness into iOS development strategies:

 1. Mindful Microbravery
 - Practice conscious awareness when learning new technologies